0xPolygon/polygon-docs/docs/zkEVM/how-to/write-contract.md

 2. Give your NFT a name and a symbol by filling the `Name` and `Symbol` fields.

-3. Use the check-boxes on the left to select features of your token
+3. Use the check-boxes on the left to select features of your token.

-- Put a tick on the `Mintable` check-box
+- Put a tick on the `Mintable` check-box.
-- Put a tick on the `Auto Increment Ids` check-box, this ensures uniqueness of each minted NFT
+- Put a tick on the `Auto Increment Ids` check-box, this ensures uniqueness of each minted NFT.
-- Put a tick on the `Burnable` check-box
+- Put a tick on the `Burnable` check-box.
-- Either leave the **default MIT license** or type the license of your choice
+- Either leave the **default MIT license** or type the license of your choice.

   Notice that new lines of code are automatically written each time a feature is selected.